Behavioral Segmentation: Better Understand Consumer Actions to Improve Marketing Reactions

 Digital Behavior Patterns

-Another approach is using patterns in digital behavior to understand the variety of ways different customers approach the buying process in order to remove any friction between the journey’s start and checkout.
+Using patterns in digital behavior can help brands understand the variety of ways different customers approach the buying process in order to remove any friction between the journey’s start and checkout.
 There are a variety of ways to approach this, depending on the type of buyer.

-- The “Price-conscious” buyer – someone who is looking for the lowest price possible.
+- The “Price-conscious” buyer: someone who is looking for the lowest price possible.

-- The “Smart” buyer – a meticulous researcher who wants to understand every variable and feature before committing.
+- The “Smart” buyer: a meticulous researcher who wants to understand every variable and feature before committing.

-- The “Risk-averse” buyer – a cautious, economically-careful shopper, who struggles to make a decision on a purchase without insurance and a solid return policy.
+- The “Risk-averse” buyer: a cautious, economically-careful shopper, who struggles to make a decision on a purchase without insurance and a solid return policy.

-- The “Needs-proof” buyer – a shopper who needs social proof from peers that the product is popular and performs well.
+- The “Needs-proof” buyer: a shopper who needs social proof from peers that the product is popular and performs well.

-- The “I’ll get it later” buyer – the customer that procrastinates on purchases and lacks urgency.
+- The “I’ll get it later” buyer: the customer that procrastinates on purchases and lacks urgency.

 Benefits Sought Segmentation